Becontree tube station: History

 In 1858 a line through East Ham was constructed to provide a faster connection between Barking and the city of London, which connects to the London and Blackwall Railway route to Fenchurch Street.
-Between 1885 and 1888, the London, Tilbury and Southend Railway (LT&SR) constructed a line between Barking and Pitsea via Upminster to provide a more direct route between the two cities.
+Between 1885 and 1888, the London, Tilbury and Southend Railway (LT&SR) constructed a line between Barking and Pitsea via Upminster to provide a more direct route between London and Southend.
 The station was not built at the time.

-The London, Midland and Scottish Railway (LMSR) took ownership of the London, Tilbury and Southend line in 1923 and the station opened as Gale Street Halt on 28 June 1926 to serve the new Becontree Estate and subsequent residential areas.
+The London, Midland and Scottish Railway (LMS) took ownership of the London, Tilbury and Southend line in 1923 and the station opened as Gale Street Halt on 28 June 1926 to serve the new Becontree Estate and subsequent residential areas.
 Initially, there were no roads leading to the station.
 In 1929, the company proposed quadrupling their line between Barking and Upminster and electrifying one pair of tracks for the District line.
 The station was rebuilt and new platforms were constructed for the new pair of tracks.
 Gale Street Halt was renamed as Becontree and the new station building to the designs of the architect William Henry Hamlyn opened on 18 July 1932, with electrified District line services starting operation 2 months after on 12 September.
 In addition to the start of electrified services, two new adjacent stations on the District line named Upney and Heathway (now Dagenham Heathway) opened.

-By 1935, there were approximately 18,000 homes in this area, and together with developers, Dagenham Council added more than 5000 homes until 1965.
-By 1940, the population grew to 116,000.
+By 1935, there were approximately 18,000 homes in this area and the population grew to 116,000.
 This particular section of the line between Barking and Upminster was popular among commuters getting to West and East Ham which reduced the need for bus services.
 Other reasons were a shortened travel time to Charing Cross of up to 35 minutes and the good availability of trains servicing this part of the line.

 The slow tracks on the former LT&SR line to Upminster were shared with steam locomotive hauled goods and passenger services, until 1961 when the District line took over exclusive use of the DC electrified lines.
 LT&SR services ceased to stop at the station on 15 June 1962.
+On 1 January 1969 ownership of the station transferred to the London Underground.